mokuhasushi/project/README.md

 `JSON-Java`: https://www.baeldung.com/java-org-json

 The project setup includes several symbolic links - to the ArcGIS, JavaFX, and JUnit libraries.
-Note that the same project starter-code will work on both an *in-person* CSE lab machine and the Virtual Machine, since the same project structure as the COMP2511 class account for storing the libraries was constructed on the Virtual Machine.
+Note that the same project starter-code will work on both an *in-person* lab machine and the Virtual Machine, since the same project structure as the COMP2511 class account for storing the libraries was constructed on the Virtual Machine.

 The login password of the provided virtual machine is the same as the username: `comp2511-student`